-If you asked me to name one of the things I remember most about our Disney Cruise last December, I would have to stay the tropical bread at Castaway Cay.
+If you asked me to name one of the things I remember most about our Disney Cruise last December, I would have to stay the pineapple bread at Castaway Cay.
 People call it banana bread, but it definitely tastes more tropical than banana bread to me.

 And it’s delicious.
 I also created a little pina colada glaze to pour on top if you want a bit more sweetness or you can just eat the bread all by itself.

 Why You’ll Love This Bread

 - Moist – the sour cream and pineapple in this bread keep the bread itself super moist rather than dry and crumbly.